 Bilateral sinus disease in horses is rare, but, before this procedure was developed, such cases had to be treated through two sinus flaps, one on each side of the horse’s head.
 In some horses, one sinus had to be treated weeks or months after the first sinus had been treated by surgery.
-The procedure developed by Freeman and Easley involves making a single flap that opens the right and left sinus cavities simultaneously.
+The procedure developed by Freeman involves making a single flap that opens the right and left sinus cavities simultaneously.

 This novel procedure allows excellent access to right and left paranasal sinuses and can treat severe sinus diseases in one surgery.
 The procedure is performed with the horse standing, with local anesthesia and sedation, so that bleeding is reduced during surgery and general anesthesia is avoided.

-For more information, view the full article or contact the UF Large Animal Hospital at 352-392-2229.
+For more information, contact the UF Large Animal Hospital at 352-392-2229.